Questions for Bible Studies

 Related: Why should I read the Bible?

 When people talk about having a Bible study, they often mean they are studying a Christian book on theology, doctrine, or daily living.
 If they are studying the Bible itself (which seems to be increasingly rare), they are probably studying it with the use of a study guide that helps them discover biblical insights.

 Books about the Bible and books that help people live according to God’s principles are good.
 I have written many myself.
 However, we need to do more than read about the Bible.
 We also need to read the Bible itself.

-See to it that no one takes you captive through hollow and deceptive philosophy, which depends on human tradition and the basic principles of this world rather than on Christ.
+See to it that no one takes you captive through hollow and deceptive philosophy, which depends on human tradition and the elemental spiritual forces of this world rather than on Christ.
 (Colossians 2:8)

 A good way to structure a direct study of Scripture is to use a series of questions.
 There’s nothing like a good question to get people thinking.
 You can use the following questions when you study any passage in the Bible.

 These questions can help you better understand the word and help it come alive in you.